 As a result of recent additions to the Crime Victims' Rights Act, victims are receiving increases in compensation and the right to be notified and heard.
 The Cary Police Department has designed a brochure for victims that includes a list of agencies, phone numbers and services.
 These services range from counseling to financial assistance.
 Police officers are responsible for ensuring that victims receive this information.

-The Cary Police Department has detectives assigned to domestic violence cases as well as a Victim Assistance Coordinator.
+The Cary Police Department has detectives assigned to domestic violence cases.
 The detectives have created a letter listing major resources to help victims and outlining action for victims to ensure their safety.
-The Domestic Violence Detectives are responsible for mailing out the letter to victims.

-As required by the Crime Victims' Rights Act, the Victim Assistance Coordinator sends information regarding victims in domestic violence cases to the Wake County District Attorney's Office.
+As required by the Crime Victims' Rights Act, the Cary Police Department sends information regarding victims in domestic violence cases to the Wake County District Attorney's Office.
 Triangle Family Services and Interact are other agencies that receive information about victims so they may offer further assistance.
 For emergencies, call 911.